ryan-berger/total-viewsheds/README.md

 ## Building Vulkan shader
 * Install `cargo-gpu`: `cargo install --git https://github.com/rust-gpu/cargo-gpu cargo-gpu`
+* Compile:
-* Compile: `cargo gpu build --shader-crate crates/shader`
+  * `cargo gpu build --watch --shader-crate crates/kernels/vulkan-and-cpu`

 Note that the pre-compiled shader already comes with the source code (at `crates/shader/total_viewsheds_kernel.spv`).
 So you only need to compile the shader if you're developing it.